vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-builders/vtex-io-documentation-admin-builder.md

   ┗ 📄 routes.json
 ```

-- `navigation.json`: Defines the navigation in the left panel for sections and pages.
-Structure: object or list of objects for the section(s), with a list of objects for the subsections (`"subSectionItens"` field).
+- `navigation.json`: Defines the navigation in the Admin left panel for sections and pages.
+The file structure consists of an object or list of objects for each section, with a list of objects for the subsections (`"subSectionItens"` field).
-- `routes.json`: Defines the components with their routes (`"path"` field).
-Structure: object of objects, where each object defines a component with its route.
+- `routes.json`: Assigns the components to their corresponding routes (`"path"` field).
+The file structure consists of an object of objects, where each object defines a component with its route.
 The routes have to match the paths described in the `navigation.json` file.
-The name of the components (`"component"` field) have to match the React components in the `react` folder.
+The names of the components (`"component"` field) have to match the React components in the `react` folder.

 ## Usage

 To develop an app using the `admin` builder, refer to the following steps:

-- **Start with a template:** Download the [`admin-ui-example` template](https://github.com/vtex/admin-ui-example/tree/main) or create a new project using the [`vtex init` CLI command](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-usage#starting-a-new-project) and choose the `admin-example` option.
+1. **Start with a template**: Download the [`admin-ui-example` template](https://github.com/vtex/admin-ui-example/tree/main) or create a new project using the [`vtex init` CLI command](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-usage#starting-a-new-project) and choose the `admin-example` option.
-- **Configure the navigation**: Edit the `navigation.json` file to define the structure of the sections and pages of the app in the Admin’s left panel.
+2. **Configure the navigation**: Edit the `navigation.json` file to define the structure of the sections and pages of the app in the Admin's left panel.
-- **Configure the routes**: Edit the `routes.json` file to define the components and associate them with the navigation.
+3. **Configure the routes**: Edit the `routes.json` file to define the components and associate them with the navigation.
-- **Implement the app's logic**: Add your frontend logic using React.
-Check the [`react` builder article](https://docs.google.com/document/d/1HWwcPWOKy-fpyB4PeVXtJeflcTitgXinJJSFUsO3-G8/edit), the [Admin UI documentation](https://admin-ui.vercel.app/), and the [Admin Applications course](https://learn.vtex.com/docs/course-admin-lang-en) for more details.
+4. **Implement the app's logic**: Add your frontend logic using React.
+Check the [Admin Applications course](https://learn.vtex.com/docs/course-admin-lang-en) for more details.
-- **Testing**: [Link the app](https://developers.vtex.com/docs/guides/vtex-io-documentation-linking-an-app) in a development workspace for testing.
+5. **Testing**: [Link the app](https://developers.vtex.com/docs/guides/vtex-io-documentation-linking-an-app) to a development workspace for testing.

 ## Use case examples